Humanae vitae: Soviet Union

-In the Soviet Union, Literaturnaja Gazeta, a publication of Soviet intellectuals, included an editorial and statement by Russian physicians against the encyclical.
+In the Soviet Union, Literaturnaya Gazeta, a publication of Soviet intellectuals, included an editorial and statement by Russian physicians against the encyclical.

 Ecumenical reactions

 Ecumenical reactions were mixed.
 Liberal and Moderate Lutherans and the World Council of Churches were disappointed.
 Eugene Carson Blake criticised the concepts of nature and natural law, which, in his view, still dominated Catholic theology, as outdated.
 This concern dominated several articles in Catholic and non-Catholic journals at the time.
-Patriarch Athenagoras I stated his full agreement with Pope Paul VI: “He could not have spoken in any other way.”
+Patriarch Athenagoras I stated his full agreement with Pope Paul VI: "He could not have spoken in any other way."